CHuber42/unfinished/README.md

-# **Unfinished ??working title**
+# **Unfinished**

-#### Author: **_Jessica Hvozdovich, Ethan Firpo, Christopher Huber, Brevin Cronk_**
+#### Authors: **_Jessica Hvozdovich, Ethan Firpo, Christopher Huber, Brevin Cronk_**
 #### June 18, 2020

 ### Description

-_This application demonstrates the building of an API with C#/.NET Core.
-The Park Lookup API catalogs national and state park data, with a few fantastical locations sprinkled in as well.
-It has full CRUD functionality that can be accessed in a user-friendly Swagger interface._
+_This is a 2D game built using the Unity Engine.
+You play as a ghost who is summoned by characters to help them find the secret amuelet.
+Gameplay consists of moving through different levels following clues and solving puzzles to reveal the truth!
+This was our fir st game ever built from start._

 ### Instructions for use:
-???
+Go to where we host our website at ---.
+Or alternatevely you can clone the game and run it on the Unity Editor.

 ### Known Bugs